UCSD-MASHED/chatapp/README.md

 1. Install [node](https://nodejs.dev/learn/how-to-install-nodejs).
 2. Install [yarn](https://classic.yarnpkg.com/en/docs/install/).
 3. Clone this repository.
 4. If you are part of the team, we should have provided you with two files: [`.env.dev`](#envdev) and [`serviceAccount.json`](#serviceaccountjson) .
-Add both of these files to the root level of the repository.
-If you are not part of the team, please follow [Configurations](#configurations) section on how to configure these files.
+Add both of these files to the root level of the local repository.
+If you are not part of the team, please follow the [Configurations](#configurations) section on how to configure these files.
 5. Run `yarn install` to install our project's dependencies.
 6. Start the local server by doing `yarn start` and explore!